jiwonjulietyoon/Python_Notes/Django/Django - Intro.md

 - `mkdir PRACTICE`
   - for readability, the name of the main folder should be written in all-caps
+  - Note that `PRACTICE` is NOT the name of the project
 - `cd PRACTICE`

 ##### Set up Virtual Environment